Hercules and Cacus: History of the commission

-The commission for a colossus (the final height is 5.05 m) was originally given to Michelangelo in 1508 by Piero Soderini, leader of the Republic of Florence after the expulsion of the Medici family in 1494.
+The commission for a colossus—the completed statue stands 5.05 m tall—was originally given to Michelangelo in 1508 by Piero Soderini, leader of the Republic of Florence after the expulsion of the Medici family in 1494.
 It was meant to complement the David as a symbol of the republic.
 But the exceptionally large block did not arrive in Florence, and Michelangelo was soon busy with other projects.
 In 1512 the Medici returned to power.

 The commission was appropriated by the pope Clement VII (Giulio de'Medici), some time during or before 1523.
 He was shown a wax bozzetto by Bandinelli, who received the commission.
 The quarried block of white Carrara marble finally arrived in Florence in 1525.
 It has been suggested that the block of marble was not large enough for Bandinelli's design and he was to make a new one, however, the reason for the change may have been purely for symbolic reasons.
 His first design was extremely active and violent, and it is likely that the Medici did not want such a harsh reminder of their brutal return to power.
 Vasari stated that Bandinelli had already carved the sculpture as far as the abdomen of Hercules when, in 1527, the pope was taken prisoner in Rome during its sacking, and the Medici were exiled once again from Florence.